St. Petersburg Labor and Employment Attorneys

 - Firing someone because of a category that is protected by law

-What Are Some Examples of Workplace Harassment?
+What is Considered Workplace Harassment?

 When workers are subjected to unwanted or inappropriate sexual activity in the workplace that creates a feeling of dread in going to work, it can be considered workplace harassment.
 Similar to workplace discrimination, workplace harassment creates a hostile and abusive work environment that can cause serious damage to an individual’s professional career, earning potential, and family finances.

-Examples of workplace harassment include:
+Examples of workplace harassment

 - Unwanted talking about sexual activity